arduino-libraries/Arduino_Opta_Blueprint/AddCustomExpansion.md

   deallocating object (this is managed by the controller), you always get a copy of your expansion that will be automatically destroyed when it goes out of scope.
+  _IMPORTANT NOTE_: the copy constructor must use a special Controller function to know the type of the Expansion (see below section NewExpansion enumerative type).

 - a static `makeExpansion()` method that returns an `Expansion *` pointer and that actually allocates an object of the NewExpansionExpansion class via `new` C++